Lomu98/Business_Analytics_Code/README.md

 ## Conjoint Based Choice Survey

-Boiler template for creating conjoint choice based survey completely for free.

-I published an article on medium exaplaining how replicate and create you own survey.
+Conjoint choice based survey for the Lab of Customer and Business Analytics of the MSc in Data Science of the University of Trento.

-Have a look at [Conjoint Choice Based Survey Boiler Template](https://medium.com/@gabriele.ghisleni01/conjoint-choice-based-survey-ac47b933bd3b).
+Based on the template provided by Gabriele Ghisleni and explained at [Conjoint Choice Based Survey Boiler Template](https://medium.com/@gabriele.ghisleni01/conjoint-choice-based-survey-ac47b933bd3b).